Trevon Jenifer: U.S. Paralympian, Wheelchair Basketball(6:14)

 Jul 15, 2021

-Paralympian Trevon Jenifer was born without limbs due to a condition called congenital phocomelia.
-He began playing wheelchair basketball at age 4, setting himself on a path to Paralympic gold in 2016.
+U.S. Paralympian Trevon Jenifer was born without lower limbs due to a condition called congenital phocomelia.
+He began playing wheelchair basketball at age 4, setting himself on a path to the Paralympic Games and a gold medal in 2016.
 Jenifer reflects on his journey to compete in Tokyo as part of Team USA.

 Anderson: Trevon Jenifer, better known as Trey, was born without limbs due to a rare disease called Congenital Phocomelia, but that didn't stop him from pursuing his dreams and achieving greatness as a two-time Paralympic medalist.
 Hello, and welcome to "Comcast Newsmakers."
 I'm Tetiana Anderson.
 Trey began playing wheelchair basketball at the tender age of 4 years old, setting himself on a path to Paralympic gold in Rio in 2016.
 And Trey joins me today to share his story of determination.
 Trey, thank you for being here.